 1. Demonstrate a critical knowledge of key features of the historical, cultural and religious background of the Hebrew Bible.

 2. Explain the importance of the Exodus as the watermark of Jewish faith and the birth of a nation.

 3. Describe the circumstances of the Exile, the role of the prophets and the contribution of the Exile to the development of the Biblical text.

-5. Demonstrate an appreciation of the Old Testament as a literary account of God's action in Israel's history.
+5. Demonstrate an appreciation of the Old Testament as a theological expression of Israel's history.

-3. The Bible as an expression of religious beliefs.
+- The Hebrew Bible as an expression of religious beliefs.